siliconprime-khanhnguyen/dropin-doc/dropin/monitor.md

 - demo - no PR, code will be updated in future release
 - production - no PR, code will be updated in future release

+### Code changes
+- remove opbeat
+- change trace@risingStack to only run if has config
+- add newrelic. only run if has config

+### Config changes
+- remove opbeat
+- Enable/Disable risingStack & newrelic for each env

 ## Web
 ### Pull Requests
 - develop -